mazzinilab/mazzinilab.github.io/_pages/education-pianca.md

 <div class="col-sm-6">
 <div style="text-align:justify" markdown="1">
 * 2015-2017: Marine Scientist at Rutgers The State University of New Jersey, USA.
-Supervisors: Dr. Robert J. Chant. <br>
+Supervisor: Dr. Robert J. Chant. <br>
 Project: <em>“The Jamaica Bay Observing system: Process studies and Groundwork for Long-Term Ecosystem Studies and Resilience at Jamaica Bay, New York, USA”.</em>

 * 2010-2014: Ph.D. in Oceanography from University of São Paulo and collaboration with Oregon State University.
 Advisors: Dr. Eduardo Siegle and Dr. Rob Holman. <br>